andywhite37/redhawk/README.md

 The goal of this library was to leverage Haxe typing as much as possible while keeping the API as lightweight, easy, and non-verbose as possible.
-One key component in Redhawk is the `PromiseOrValue<T>` abstract, which has implicit converters from `Promise<T>` and `T`, so that methods that return a `PromiseOrValue<T>` can simply return a raw `Promise<T>` or a `T`, and the library will coerce everything into a `Promise<T>`.
+One key component in redhawk is the `PromiseOrValue<T>` abstract, which has implicit converters from `Promise<T>` and `T`, so that methods that return a `PromiseOrValue<T>` can simply return a raw `Promise<T>` or a `T`, and the library will coerce everything into a `Promise<T>`.
 Raw